silentorb/marloth-story/books/fairytale/part0.md

 the age-old story about the pirate ship that sailed along the ocean floor.
 She would apologize and say that there were things about the orphanage story Adelle shouldn't hear about.
-Then, she would kiss her goodnight, douse the light, and disappear
+Then, she would kiss her goodnight, douse the light, and disappear behind the door.

 Adelle always thought this was funny, and wondered why her mother kept bringing up the story if she didn't think she should tell it.
 As Adelle would fade into sleep, she would imagine what dreadful things might be in the story.
-And so she would dream about orphanages and dark occurrences of which mothers never
+And so she would dream about orphanages and dark occurrences of which mothers never spoke of.